Applications that use JDBC Thin driver require the Oracle database

 The wallet location can be included in a JDBC URL (this requires Oracle JDBC thin driver 18.1 or higher).

 The wallet location can be set in the

 ojdbc.propertiesfile (this requires Oracle JDBC thin driver 18.1 or higher).

 Java properties can be set prior to starting the application (this requires Oracle JDBC thin driver 188.8.131.52 or higher).

 See Download Client Credentials (Wallets) for information on downloading client credentials for Autonomous Transaction Processing.

 Using Applications with Support for Wallets

 Some applications allow you to choose a credentials file as part of the connection properties.

-For example, in SQL Developer 18.3 and higher in the Connection Type field select the value Cloud Wallet that allows you to enter a credentials file.
+For example, in SQL Developer 18.3 and higher in the Connection Type field select the value Cloud Wallet that allows you to enter a credentials file in the Configuration File field.
 SQL Developer then presents a list of the available connections in the Service field (the connections are included in the credentials files).